varun7860/Artificial-Intelligence/Image Processing/Dino T-Rex Game Using Gesture Recognition/README.md

 <img align="center" width="500" height="334" src="https://github.com/varun7860/Artificial-Intelligence/blob/main/Image%20Processing/Dino%20T-Rex%20Game%20Using%20Gesture%20Recognition/Assets/Learning%20Modules.jpg">

 To built the project you need to get familiar with the learning modules given below.
+You can use ideas from these modules but don't copy paste the code.
 Learn them step by step in the sequence given below:

 1. [Computer Vision](https://tryolabs.com/resources/introductory-guide-computer-vision/)
 2. [Python Programming](https://www.w3schools.com/python/)